Deputy National Security Advisor

 Among other responsibilities, the Deputy National Security Advisor often serves as Executive Secretary to the National Security Council Principals Committee, and as chairman of the National Security Council Deputies Committee.
 The role changes according to the organizational philosophy and staffing of each White House and there are often multiple deputies to the National Security Advisor charged with various areas of focus.

-The position is held by Jonathan Finer, who assumed office on January 20, 2021.
+As of May 2025, Andy Baker and Robert Gabriel Jr. are serving as deputy national security advisors.

 List of Principal Deputies

-List of additional deputy advisors
+List of Additional Deputy National Security Advisors

 Aside from the principal deputy, since the September 11 attacks, there have been some cases of other deputy-level positions created with an additional specifier title and alternate role.
 These include: